Clickable arrow icon In this article

 Compensation Model

-These firms generally charge a fee for their efforts and given the fiduciary nature of the work involved.
-The fee is generally linked as a nominal percentage of the volume of investment assets you assign to manage on your behalf.
+These private wealth management firms generally charge a fee for their efforts and given the fiduciary nature of the work involved.
+Firms typically charge an annual fee as a percentage of assets under management (AUM).
+SEBI mandates transparent fee disclosures, and specific caps exist for certain services (e.g., SEBI RIA and PMS guidelines).

 Process Driven Teamwork